Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-4-How-objects-behave/README.md

 They let you "get and set things"

 - A getter's sole purpose in life is to send back, as a return value, the value of whatever it is that particular Getter is supposed to be Getting.
-- A Setter lives and breathes for the chance to take an argument vlaue and use it to set the value of an instance variable.
+- A Setter lives and breathes for the chance to take an argument value and use it to set the value of an instance variable.

 ``` java
 class ElectricGuitar {